Mixture Quantiles Estimated by Constrained Linear Regression: Parameter Estimation by Constrained Linear Regression

-where $\bm{\Theta}$ is a feasible set, $\bm{\mathcal{E}}$ is an error measure.
-Various errors, $\bm{\mathcal{E}}$, can be considered, but this paper focuses on weighted $L_q$ norm.
-In particular, we consider the weighted least absolute deviation regression and weighted least squares regression corresponding to the weighted $L_1$ and $L_2$ norms.
-Other possible choices are the regular measures of error axiomatically defined in \cite{quadrangle}.
-It is possible to add penalty terms to the objective function.
-Section \ref{sec_optimization} discusses constraints, penalties and error measures in the optimization problem.
+where $\bm{\Theta}$ is a feasible set, $\bm{\mathcal{E}}$ is an error measure, and $\Omega$ is a regularization penalty term.
+Various error measures and penalty terms can be considered; this paper focuses on weighted $L_q$ norms.
+To avoid confusion between $p$ (probability) and the $L_p$ norm, we use $q$ to denote the norm index.
+In particular, we consider the weighted least absolute deviations and weighted least squares regressions corresponding to the weighted $L_1$ and $L_2$ norms, respectively.
+The considered optimization problem (\refeq{statement}) is convex with respect to vector parameter $\bm{\theta}$.
+Other possible error measures include the regular measures axiomatically defined in \cite{quadrangle}.